 It’s exhausting.
 It’s sloppy.
 It’s damaging.

 LGBTQ people and their families already have one foot out the door of churches, a large group of them will end their relationships with God altogether.
-Exclusionary, shaming, man-created teachings not only far-reaching eternal consequences, but they also have earthly consequences too.
+Exclusionary, shaming, man-created teachings not only have far-reaching eternal consequences, but they also have earthly consequences too.
 I am continually disturbed by authors (Sean McDowell, Christopher Yuan) who need evidence of studies to prove that such teachings are doing damage to LGBTQ people.

 I know many of the non-affirming religious leaders.
 I know they have the intellectual capacity and skills to do the work.
 Most people won’t allow their strongly held viewpoints to be challenged.
 It’s risky.
 There can be a significant loss.
 If a person plays at higher levels and they (and their family) make some or most of their income from books and speaking, they'll no longer be invited to speak if they changed their views.
 Book sales will plummet.
 Reputations will suffer.
 There is a cost of correcting this injustice.